 Owner, Chef & Planner

 Chef Jamie specializes in healthy, seasonal and organic food inspired by the wild & magnificent bounty of Big Sur and Monterey County.
-Creating menus that are inspired by ingredients foraged in the wilds of Big Sur, grown on her Big Sur homestead or from the organic farm in neighboring Carmel, Serendipity Farms.
+Creating menus that are inspired by ingredients foraged in the wilds of Big Sur, grown on her homestead or from local organic farms.
 She is seriously passionate about sustainable foods and especially eating organic using only grass fed meats and wild fish in season.
-She maintains a “Zero Waste” standard at every event she organizes, saving all food scraps by either composting them in her garden or feeding them to her chickens and ducks.

 Following her training in Culinary Arts at the French Culinary Institute in NYC, Chef Jamie has worked in a variety of restaurants in New York and in California.
 Her work as head pastry chef for California’s Bay Area #1 Zagat rated Hotel Restaurant, Sierra Mar at the Post Ranch Inn, for 5 years, helped her to develop an extensive knowledge of pastry arts and wedding cake design.
 She attended San Francisco Baking Institute’s Custom Wedding Cake course.
 She discovered her love for catering when she began working with a local band promoter.
 Cooking for the musicians backstage and on tour in venues all across the state of California, Chef Jamie learned the fun way how to improvise to create a stellar meal to the stars by embracing seasonal, local, fresh produce.
 She then started doing weddings and fell in love with the planning process and cooking for such festive events such as weddings.